rebelot/heirline.nvim/cookbook.md

 - a statusline for special buffers, like the quickfix, helpfiles, nvim-tree, or other windowed plugins.
 - a dedicated statuslines for terminals

+Because there's no actual distinction between a statusline and any of its components, we can just use the `condition` field to affect a whole series of components (our statusline).

-Let's define some utility components to create aligned sections and spacing.
+Let's first define some trivial components to readily create aligned sections and spacing where we want.

 ```lua
 local Align = { provider = "%=" }